college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

      a)	Using the `{pdbid}_ protein.mol2` and bound ligand `*.mol2` perform the `in-situ optimization` of ligand and binding site residue using the `Szybki (OpenEye Scientific Software)`.

-        Use the script under the Preprocessing Folder for batch execution sh run_szybki.sh
+        Use the script under the Processing Folder for batch execution sh run_szybki.sh

     b) After optimization, the output file `{pdbid}_ opt_complex.mol2` is produced, which must be split into protein and ligand.